- Self-Directed Accounts

 You may have coverage for some of the losses you’re experiencing because of a business downturn or a complete shutdown due to COVID-19.
 Emphasis is on the word “may,” here.

 If you have a retirement account, great!
 If not, now is the time.
-The tax deadline is extended until June, so now is a great time to open a retirement account or evaluate whether you’re getting all the tax benefits you’re entitled to under your current plan.
+Open a retirement account or evaluate whether you’re getting all the tax benefits you’re entitled to under your current plan.
 Let’s look into this in more detail.

 [Related resource: The Tax Preparation Checklist]